 Do what makes you happy

 This one seems pretty self explanatory but you'd be surprised how much of my life I spent doing work that I disliked or even downright hated.
 It's easy to fall into the trap of working for a living and losing sight of your goals.
 It usually takes a wake up call to shake you out of it.
-For me, it was the death of my brother and my alopecia.
+For me, it was the death of my brother.
 It made me realize that life is short and you're not gonna live forever.

 Use technology but don't rely on it to create for you